surviv-underclock/docs/README.md

 The `client free switch timer` is very similar, and it affects the weapon deploy sound.
 There are notable differences:

-- When a server free switch is wasted by switching to melee/throwables, server-side, the timer does not start, so only switches to gun (primary or secondary) can be a client free switch.
+- When a server free switch is wasted by switching to melee/throwables, server-side, the timer does not start, so only switches to a gun (primary or secondary) can be a client free switch.
 - When swapping gun slots (default keybind is T), the client free switch timer resets to zero, allowing the next switch to be a client free switch.
 - If a gun is equipped, a sound plays.
 If it is a client free switch, the free switch sound plays, and the client free switch timer is set to 1000ms.
 Otherwise, the deploy sound plays.
 It is a free switch when the client free switch timer has expired and any of these is true: the previous weapon was not a gun, primary and secondary do not have the same deploy group, or the fire delay timer has expired.
 - If melee is equipped, the switch is never a free switch, and the deploy sound always plays.